davidmintz/court-interpreters-office/INSTALLATION-to-do.md

 post-install script to check database config, prompt for connection parameters

-Bootstrap and similar resources: add to repo or manage e.g., w/ Bower
+Bootstrap, font-awesome etc: add to repo or else manage these deps e.g., w/ Bower